List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

 Kars (born C.10,000 BCE) is the leader of the Pillar Men and the creator of the Stone Masks.
 He is intelligent and ruthless, and single minded in his dedication to become the Ultimate Being (Arutimitto Shiingu).
 This led to Kars wiping out his own people when they deemed his intention as sheer madness.
 Later facing Hamon users in his quest for a Super Aja stone to perfect the mask's use for his kind, Kars developed a Light Mode (光の, Hikari no Mōdo), which allows him to produce saw-bladed appendages from his body which produce a radiant glow.
 Unlike his subordinates, Kars has no honor whatsoever and intends to fulfill his goals by any means.
 Kars finally succeeds in getting the stone by deceiving Lisa Lisa during their match with a vampire decoy and then tricking the Nazis into exposing him to ultraviolet rays while wearing the Aja-embedded stone mask.
 Once evolved, now immune to sunlight and able to tap into his own genetic structure, Kars can produce animal-like extensions of himself, undergo reactive evolutionary mutations, and utilize Hamon.
 In the end, Kars is defeated as a result of his own hubris, using a Hamon attack on Joseph, who uses the Super Aja to intercept it in a volcano.
 The resulting eruption blasts Kars into the vacuum of space, causing his immortal body to freeze solid.
 Because he is unable to die, he drifts through space for the remainder of time, eventually ceasing thought.

+In Japanese, he is voiced by Kazuhiko Inoue.
+In English, he is voiced by John DeMita.